Host a Christmas Cookie Exchange Party

 Party Prep: Box 'Em Up

 Stir up your favorite Santa-worthy recipes and invite friends, coworkers, and family members to do the same.
-All finished cookies deserve a cute container.
+All finished cookies deserve a cute container!
 Be sure to have festive boxes, tins, and ribbons on hand so guests can package up their cookies in style.
 From simple glassware and muffin trays to festive boxes and foil tins, there's something for everyone.
-Use simple ribbon, tissue paper, bows, and tags to glitz them up.

 Party Prep: Festive Invites